• Skip to primary navigation

 👩🏻🍳 Recipe FAQs

-These gingerbread energy bites are made with dates, rolled oats, walnuts, blackstrap molasses, gingerbread spices, and peanut butter.
+These gingerbread energy balls are made with dates, rolled oats, walnuts, blackstrap molasses, gingerbread spices, and peanut butter.
 They are then dipped in melted chocolate.

 How long do energy bites last?

-These vegan energy bites will last 2 weeks in an airtight container in the fridge.
+These vegan energy balls will last 2 weeks in an airtight container in the fridge.
 You can also freeze them and they'll last several months.

 Other Gingerbread Recipes